yuna-iwata/dino-game-backend/README.md

-# Dinosaur game Flask API
+# 🦖Dino game Flask API🦖

 An api for mediating requests for the dinosaur game at https://github.com/yuna-iwata/dino-frontend-v2.